jineshshah36/react-native-nav/README.md

   hidden: false,
   showHideTransition: 'fade',
   backgroundColor: 'rgba(0, 0, 0, 0.2)',
-  translucent: true, // I recommend you leave this on by default and set the backgroundColor to a non-translucent color if you don't want translucency
+  translucent: true,  // I recommend you leave this true by default and
-}
+                      // set the backgroundColor to a non-translucent
+                      // color if you don't want translucency }
 ```